Towards holographic color superconductivity in QCD: Results

 \subsection{Phase diagram}

 The main result of our analysis is the phase diagram in Fig.~\ref{fig:PhaseDiagram}.
 It shows the first order transition line separating the hadronic phase (including mesons and nuclear matter) and the deconfined quark matter phase constructed in~\cite{Demircik:2021zll}.
 The dashed second-order\footnote{In order to verify that the transition is of second order, in principle one should carry out the full backreacted analysis of the condensed phase.
-However, both earlier studies~\cite{Hartnoll:2008vx,Hartnoll:2008kx} and the probe limit approach of Sec.~\ref{Section4} strongly suggest that the transition is quite in general of second order.} transition line between paired and un-paired quark matter phases corresponds to the parameter values \be c_M=3.63\cdot10^{-2}\quad \text{and}\quad c_Z=0\,, \ee while $Z_0$ is set to unity without loss of generality, because it drops out in this analysis.
+We comment on this at the end of Sec.~\ref{Secion5p1}.} transition line between paired and un-paired quark matter phases corresponds to the parameter values \be c_M=3.63\cdot10^{-2}\quad \text{and}\quad c_Z=0\,, \ee while $Z_0$ is set to unity without loss of generality, because it drops out in this analysis.
 This parameter choice approximately maximizes the critical temperature of the condensed phase to $T_{\rm crit}\approx 30\,\rm MeV$ and at the same time ensures that it is never preferred in the vicinity of the critical point as expected from lattice QCD results for the cross over region at vanishing chemical potential.
 The critical temperature shows only mild dependence on the chemical potential.
 While there $T_\mathrm{crit}$ decreases rapidly by about $20\%$ from $\approx 40~\rm MeV$ to $\approx 30~\rm MeV$ with the baryon chemical potential right above the deconfinement transition, it remains almost constant and increases only slowly at larger values of $\mu_b$.
+In Fig.~\ref{fig:PhaseDiagram} we also mark the onset of the modulated instability~\cite{CruzRojas:2024igr} as the gray dotted curve.
+However, the effect of the inhomogeneous ground state to the phase diagram (the black curves) is not included because this state has not yet been constructed.

 Having presented our main result, we now explain how the parameter choice~\eqref{eq:values} was made.
 The procedure for determining the phase diagram in the presence of the pairing instability is described in Section~\ref{pairinst}.
 Here, we summarize how the phase boundary of the paired quark matter phase depends on model parameters.
 First, due to the linearization of the scalar field equation, the dependence on $\lambda_\psi$ drops out.
 Second, as shown in equation~(\ref{eq:psifluct}), the dependence on $Z_0$ also vanishes due to the structure of the equation of motion~(\ref{eq:EOMvqcdPsi}).
 We then choose $C_0$ such that the UV scaling dimension of the operator dual to $\psi$ field is three, i.e. $C_0\ell^2 = 3$.
 With this choice, the phase boundary of the pairing instability depends only on the parameters $c_M$ and $c_z$.